“Be careful that what you

 “You’ve no choice.
 It’s crowded here, because everybody’s doing it.
 Come to San Francisco, lose your limitations, find your limitless self—the latest rage.”

 That said, Regina Tzu rose with a flourish, headed for the kitchen once more.
 Funny, everywhere silver, yet it was either finger food or these slippery wooden sticks.
 I repositioned them clumsily in my left hand, cradling them between thumb and index knuckles, where they proceeded to collapse on me at first stab, brown rice and chickpeas flying like popping corn over bowl’s rim.

-I glanced away with an oafish chuckle, hoping she was preoccupied with a teapot that was steeping out loud.
-Instead, she returned, nudging a side dish of bean curd my way, noting that she had ground in a little mugwort, sweet basil and tarragon to zip it some.
-I could but nod and feebly poke away.
+I glanced fitfully away, hoping she was preoccupied with a teapot that was steeping out loud.
+Instead, she returned, nudging a side dish of bean curd my way, noting that she had ground in a little mugwort and tarragon to zip it some.
+I could but nod and feebly poke about.
 That’s when I noticed the crack worn, leather covered book further down table.
 Anything to stray off topic.

 “Meditations of Lao Tzu, if you must know,” she said, nibbling at a goat’s cheese cube with her puffy, pouty lips as she flowed about the dining room, lighting candles, stopping with the paint can-sized mortar beneath her shrine.
 Flames set, she lowered the light dimmer and poured two cups from a steeping silver teapot.
 “It’s quite spiritual.
 Spiritualism’s my life.
 I also practice dynameditation, mantras in motion.”

 “Silver’s my other life,” she said, offering me one of two blue and yellow enameled cups.
 “We all have multiple lives, do we not?
 How about you?”

 “Me?
 One’s plenty, believe me…”